emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/guest-book.md

 ## Contract: Deploy {#contract-deploy}

-We deploy our smart contract to Axion's `testnet` network, with either an auto-generated account id ([dev-deploy](https://docs.near.org/docs/tools/near-cli#near-dev-deploy)) or an existing account id you already created.
+We deploy our smart contract to Fermi's `testnet` network, with either an auto-generated account id ([dev-deploy](https://docs.near.org/docs/tools/near-cli#near-dev-deploy)) or an existing account id you already created.

 ### Dev Deploy {#dev-deploy}

-Every smart contract in Axion has its [own associated account][Axion accounts].
+Every smart contract in Fermi has its [own associated account][Fermi accounts].

 ```
   yarn dev